HeadlessDull/RecRoom-Avatar-Archive/README.md

 # Community

+<div align="center">

 Have questions, want to help the project, or just want to follow the project's progress?
 Join the Discord!

-<div align="center">

 [![Discord](https://img.shields.io/badge/Discord-Join%20Server-5865F2?logo=discord&logoColor=white)](https://discord.gg/UauGKxtuWJ)

+You can even request new items to be added here

 </div>